 With the clear roof above them, the plants can still enjoy some sunlight in the morning.
 They will, however, be protected from too much rainwater that can damage the roots.

 Polythene is a strong and sturdy material & a roll can be had for very cheap.
 If you don’t want to buy those rolls, try clear garbage bag.
 It also works.

 Use some bamboo columns to set the shade up or some plumbing pipes as the base structure for your shelter.
 Then safely place your desert roses under it and be worry-free throughout the rainy season.

 4. Spray some fungicide at least once a week

 This is a protective method to keep our plants safe from the bad bacteria or fungi that could eat them up.
 You can use systemic and contact fungicide and spray it onto the plants.

 Basically, systemic fungicide gets absorbed through the roots and contact fungicide gets absorbed through contact with the leaves.
 A good dosage can be about 2 grams or ¼ teaspoon of fungicide powder per one liter of water.

 This depends on the weather condition, the condition of your desert rose, the potting medium, the pot, and so on.
 If you use a well-draining mixture, you can try touching the medium to see if it’s too dry the next day.
-If you want to cut the guesswork altogether, a soil tester tool might help:

 Make sure not to supply your plants with extra fertilizer during this time of year.
 Because during the rainy season, the air has a higher amount of nitrogen that can be taken up immediately by the plants.